nhsconnect/gpconnect/pages/appointments/appointments_use_case_read_an_appointment.md

 This specification describes a single use cases.
 For complete details and background please see the [Appointment Management Capability Bundle](appointments.html).

+{% include important.html content="The Appointment Management capability pack is aimed at administration of a patients appointments.
+As a result of IG requirements the read appointments capability has been restricted to future appointments, additional details are available on the [Design Decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}

 ## Security ##

 - GP Connect utilises TLS Mutual Authentication for system level authorization.